vertocode/kobe-shot-model/README.md

 In every run, the following details are recorded:
 - Model parameters and configuration
+- A dedicated run for the **"Data Preparation"** stage, where the dataset was cleaned, filtered, and transformed before modeling.
+This run includes metadata, preprocessing parameters, and relevant logs.
 - Evaluation metrics: **Accuracy**, **F1 Score**, **Log Loss**, **Precision**, **Recall**
 - Visual metric summaries for both models (Decision Tree and Logistic Regression)
 - Registered models and their versions under the MLflow **Model Registry**